Samuel-2626/django-lang/article.md

 You can see that decimal numbers in the English version of youe site are displayed witha dot separator for decimal places, while in the Spanish version, they are displayed using a comma.
 This is due to the locale formats specified for the es locale by Django.

 ## Conclusion

+In this tutorial you learnt about internationzalization and localization.
+How to make strings for translation.
+We also used third-party packages like Rosetta to make updating and compiling message files easy and django-parler to tanslate our models.

 Grab the complete code from the [repo](https://github.com/Samuel-2626/django-lang).